GianmarcoMo/r-exercises/README.md

 # r-exercises
-Repository to post different R exercises
+Repository to post different exercises / projects in R